shawn-sandy/vite-react-ts-kit/README.md

 ## Template Setup

+#### Clone or copy the template/repository

-To use this Vite React Typescript starter template copy to your own repository by clicking on the [Use the template] button above or you can use [degit](https://github.com/Rich-Harris/degit) to copy to a to you computer; run `degit shawn-sandy/vite-react-ts-kit component-dir` from your terminal.
+- To use this Vite React Typescript starter template copy to your own repository by clicking on the [Use the template] button above
+- Or you can use [degit](https://github.com/Rich-Harris/degit) to copy to a to you computer; run `degit shawn-sandy/vite-react-ts-kit component-dir` from your terminal.

+#### Install/setup

+ - Install the dependencies by running `npm install` from repository root.
+ - Run `npm init` to customize the package.json file.
+ - Run `npm start` to start the development server
+ - Test you app by running `npm run test`
+ - Websites/Application build run `npm run build`
+ - NPM package builds run `npm run build:package`
+ - Publish to NPM run `npm run release` or `npm publish`
+ - Remove this info from the README and update with your package information

 <!-- remove from readme  -->
 # Introduction

 Add component introduction here.